 19 May 2022

 Requisites for this module

-This module provides an introduction to electoral and party politics in advanced liberal democracies.
+This module introduces electoral and party politics in advanced liberal democracies.
 It examines party systems, party competition, electoral behaviour and party organisation.

-To provide students with an introduction to electoral and party politics in the UK and Western Europe
+1) To provide a broad overview of political processes in and academic debates on electoral and party politics in the UK and Western Europe.

 No additional information available.

 The module will be taught as a weekly two-hour seminar for ten weeks in the Spring Term.
 Students are expected to read for all classes.

 The above list is indicative of the essential reading for the course.

 The library makes provision for all reading list items, with digital provision where possible, and these resources are shared between students.

 Further reading can be obtained from this module's reading list